rasoolsomji/blog/content/posts/the-birth-of-a-blog.md

 <!-- markdownlint-enable fenced-code-language line-length -->

-It turns out my chosen theme ([Call me Sam](https://themes.gohugo.io/hugo-theme-sam/) - what a narcissist!) depended on the [PostCSS 'Hugo Pipe'](https://gohugo.io/hugo-pipes/postcss/), which meant I needed some npm packages installed globally.
+It turns out my chosen theme ([Call me Sam](https://themes.gohugo.io/hugo-theme-sam/) - what a narcissist!) depended on the [PostCSS Hugo Pipe](https://gohugo.io/hugo-pipes/postcss/), which meant I needed some npm packages installed globally.

 Whilst I could fix my local build like this easily enough, it was less obvious where to do this with